ZachDougherty/skip-instructions/README.md

 ### By: Zachary Dougherty and Wonseok Choi

 ## Goal
-The goal of this project is to develop a PyTorch implementation of the _skip_instructions_ model from the [im2recipe-PyTorch](https://github.com/torralba-lab/im2recipe-Pytorch) repository.
+The goal of this project is to develop a PyTorch implementation of the _skip-instructions_ model from the [im2recipe-PyTorch](https://github.com/torralba-lab/im2recipe-Pytorch) repository.
 This repository and its [associated paper](http://pic2recipe.csail.mit.edu/) aim to develop a joint-embedding model for recipe-image pairs.
 The final result is a model which can produce a sequence of recipe instructions from an image of food.

 One essential part of their architecture is a _skip-instructions_ model, based on the _skip-thought_ architecture proposed [here](https://papers.nips.cc/paper/2015/file/f442d33fa06832082290ad8544a8da27-Paper.pdf).
 In this implementation, however, we will be using LSTM's for both the Encoder and Decoder as opposed to GRU's.